 To sum up your arguments for why not believing an “uncaused cause” must exist:

 1. It is common sense – (Intuition is a very poor indicator of truth.
-See for example peoples intuition that the world was flat)
+See for example peoples intuition that the world was flat)2.
+We observe beginnings – (Semantics.
+We have never observed any “uncaused causes”.
+If you have please inform me of it)

 3. Causality could not exist indefinitely “backwards” – (There is no reason to assume this isn’t the case.
 We see that causality has as of yet “moves” indefinitely “forwards”, what is illogical about the assumption that it does the same in reverse?)